bakamono12/Terabox-Bypass/README.md

   - Install necessary Python libraries using `pip install -r requirements.txt`.

 - **Customization:**
-  - Adjust the `allowed_groups` variable for precise group access control.
+  - Adjust the `ALLOWED_GROUPS` variable for precise group access control.
   - Tailor the error messages or other text as needed, ensuring a polished user interface.

 - **Disclaimer:**